SnowflurrySDK/Snowflurry.jl/README.md

 	/>
 </div>

-First import Snowflurry:
+First, we'll import Snowflurry.

 ```julia
 using Snowflurry
 ```

-With Snowflurry imported, we can define our two-qubit circuit.
+We can then define our two-qubit circuit.

 ```julia
 c = QuantumCircuit(qubit_count = 2)